 - Divide the whipped cream, adding roughly 1/3 of the cream to the chocolate layer mixture we set aside earlier and placing the remaining whipped cream to the fridge until you are ready to serve the desserts.
 Fold the whipped cream into the chocolate mixture gently to avoid deflating it.

 - Line up eight 4-oz jars and fill with about 1 tbsp of cookie crumbs per jar.
+I like to lightly wiggle each jar back and forth to settle the crumbs.
+Don't push them down with a spoon because it'll create a stronger crust that will be harder to eat.

 - Spoon the fluffy chocolate mixture gently into each jar, dividing it evenly.
 Each jar will have about a scant 1/4 cup of filling.